-The CCP powers to use legitimate Recovery tools is an integral part of the incentive structure.
-LCH strongly believes that the following tools should be recognised as part of the CCP's Recovery tools: Rights of assessments on members for further financial resources in case the prefunded resources prove inadequate; Variation Margin Gains Haircutting ("VMGH"); Partial or Full Contract Tear Up.

-- Restricting the use of these essential Recovery tools to the sole purview of the Resolution Authority would undermine the incentive structure. - Some of the considerations, like equity compensation, would exacerbate this issue further.
+- The CCP powers to use legitimate Recovery tools is an integral part of the incentive structure.
+We strongly believe that CCPs should be allowed to rely on the following measures as part of the CCP's Recovery tools: Rights of assessments on members for further financial resources in case the prefunded resources prove inadequate; Variation Margin Gains Haircutting ("VMGH"); Partial or Full Contract Tear Up (where applicable). - Restricting the use of these essential Recovery tools to the sole purview of the Resolution Authority would undermine the incentive structure. - Some of the considerations, like equity compensation, would exacerbate this issue further.
 They would potentially create contrary incentives, with situations where the outcome for clearing members of the CCP entering into Resolution may be preferable to active participation in the auction process or CCP Recovery measures.